 MACís Viva Glam II is a muted pink-mauve shade with a hint of subtle shimmer.
 This is perfect for when you want to doll up with heavy eyes.
 Its naturally nude and perfect for daily use too.
 Its a satin finish so if you didnít want to, thereís no real need for a gloss to go over.

 Can be a little drying so I would recommend a primer to your lippies before you apply this.

-MAC Viva Glam II is a really pretty almost-pink mauve colour with a satin finish.
-This is the first MAC lipstick I ever purchased & it's my everyday one.
+Viva Glam II is a really pretty pink-mauve colour; MAC defines it as "muted pink-beige with shimmer" in Satin finish.
+This is the first MAC lipstick I've ever got & it's definitely my every day one.
 I would definitely repurchase!
 I went in looking for a subtle, natural-looking nude lipstick for my dark (NC45) skin & I knew this one would be it as soon as I tried it on.
-For those of you who have dark skin & are afraid of pink lipsticks or have a hard time with nudes, this a good shade to try; it's not too pale or "Barbie."
-I did find Viva Glam II a little drying & difficult to apply if you don't wear a lip moisturizer or lip balm under it.
-If you don't, it'll settle into the creases/lines in your lips & make your lips look chapped.
+For those of you who have dark skin & are afraid of beige lipsticks or have a hard time with nudes, this a good shade to try; it's not too pale or Barbie looking.
+I think this is a nice pinky-brown that looks good on almost all skin tones; on mine, it looks slightly more pink than nude or brown.

 This was my very first MAC lipstick that I bought right when it came out in the late nineties.
 I don't wear it very much anymore, but it has special meaning to me.
 It's a nude pinky beige color with a Satin finish.
 Satin finishes are one of my favorites from MAC because they are pigmented, opaque, go on smoothly, and are very comfortable to wear.
 It's very similar to MAC Blankety, so if you prefer Amplified Creme finishes, but like this color, I recommend trying that.
 This lipstick is for a great cause though.
 I looove the vanilla smell, and the sturdy packaging.